What to Do After a Dog Bite in Missouri

 Provocation is a common insurance defense.
 Photos, witness statements, animal control records, and a clear timeline can help respond to claims that you caused the attack.

-How long do I have to file a dog bite lawsuit in Missouri?
+How Long Do I Have to File a Lawsuit in Missouri?

 Many Missouri personal injury claims have a five-year deadline, but waiting can hurt your evidence.
 Speak with an attorney as soon as possible if you were seriously injured.